Strategically Preparing Open Channel Flow for GATE Civil Engineering

 This is the most important chapter in Open Channel Flow.
 This chapter can be divided into two sections.

 Gradually Varied Flow

 Assumptions in GVF, differential equation of GVF, modified equations of GVF (using Manning’s & Chezy’s formulae), length of GVF profiles & classification of water slopes of GVF (mild, steep, critical, horizontal & adverse).
 There will be one sure question on finding the water slopes.
-Understand each profile thoroughly and the classifications in each profiles based on depths.
+Understand each profile thoroughly and the classifications in each profile based on depths.

 Rapidly Varied Flow

 Hydraulic jump (stationary jump: steady RVF), components of a hydraulic jump, assumptions for analyzing jump, general equations of hydraulic jump (conjugate depths, energy dissipation, power loss), simplified equations for the jump in the rectangular channel (prepare a formula sheet), classification of jump based on Froude’s number.